Ibrajber99/HackerRank-Problem-Solving-Basic/README.md

 Hackerrank Problem solving quiz questions

-## 1- String Anagram --> treick to use a map and sort the dictionary words
+## 1- String Anagram --> trick is to use a map and sort the dictionary words

 ```
 vector<int> stringAnagram(vector<string> dictionary, vector<string> query) {